Riczh/Zhou-portfolio/final_project_p1.md

 I don't really understand the meaning of drawing this thing, because it's just based on your imagination.
 In reality, it's impossible to succeed so easily.

 -Is there anything you would change or do differently?
-I think this thing is meaningless, you should show me your code and create the thing first.
+I think this thing is meaningless; you should show me your code and create the thing first.

 Interviewee 2:
 - Can you tell me what you think this is?